 Postpartum depression has a sneaky way of making you feel hopeless, like you are in a black pit and will never get out.
 But thankfully, this common problem is totally treatable!
 Reach out for help!
 And remember: You’re not alone.

 What is Postpartum Anxiety?
 How Is It Different Than PPD?

 This close cousin is not quite as common, but every bit as upsetting.
-And even though it isn’t as well-known as PPD, 5-10% of new moms (and, according to some research, as many as 17 to 20%) experience postpartum anxiety.
+And even though it isn’t as well-known as postpartum depression, 5 to 10% of new moms (and, according to some research, as many as 17 to 20%) experience postpartum anxiety.

-While PPD may cause tears and hopelessness, PPA is marked by fears, obsessive concerns, scary thoughts and irritability.
+While PPD may cause tears and hopelessness, postpartum anxiety is marked by fears, obsessive concerns, scary thoughts and irritability.
 Moms may worry about everything.
 They often experience obsessive behaviors and intrusive thoughts that are disturbing, unwanted, and out-of-character.

 You may find yourself checking 50 times to make sure the baby is still breathing, or having an unshakeable worry that your baby might slide into the bath and drown, or horrible images of your baby being hurt by someone…even by you.

 As you might imagine, women suffering from intrusive thoughts may hesitate to confide in others for the fear of being judged.
 It is so important to be able to share your concerns with someone.
 These thoughts can seem so real, but when you’re so tired and stressed your brain can play tricks and lead you down dark paths.

 What Should You Do if You Think You Have Postpartum Depression or Anxiety?